WowzaMediaSystems/wse-plugin-s3upload/README.md

 When the Wowza Streaming Engine application starts or restarts, the module checks to see if any interrupted uploads must be completed.
 Interrupted single part uploads are restarted from the beginning while interrupted multipart uploads are resumed from the last complete part.
 If the module is set to not resume uploads after interruptions (**s3UploadResumeUploads** = **false**), incomplete multipart uploads are deleted from the S3 bucket.

 ## More resources
-Visit the documentation for more information on how to use this module over on [How to upload recorded media to an Amazon S3 bucket (S3Upload)](https://www.wowza.com/docs/how-to-upload-recorded-media-to-an-amazon-s3-bucket-modules3upload).
+To use the compiled version of this module, see [How to upload recorded media to an Amazon S3 bucket (S3Upload)](https://www.wowza.com/docs/how-to-upload-recorded-media-to-an-amazon-s3-bucket-modules3upload).

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/serverapi/)